Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: Why Does VRS Work?

-To investigate whether VRS's improvement stems purely from prompt design, we remove external randomness by fixing the proposed sample to a constant, i.e., $x=1$.
+\looseness=-1 To test whether VRS's improvement stems from prompt design, we remove external randomness by fixing the proposed sample to $x=1$.
 In this case, a faithful LLM should accept with probability $A(1)$, as defined in \Cref{eq:Ax}.
 We compare this with the empirical acceptance probability $\tilde{A}(1)$, estimated from the LLM's responses. \Cref{fig:vrs_accept_rate}(c) shows $\tilde{A}(1)$ for various $p$, using a fixed proposal $Q=\mathrm{Bern}(0.5)$.
 For the trivial case $p>0.5$, the alignment is strong.
-For $p<0.5$, the results appear reasonable overall but show a consistent bias, particularly in the range $p\in [0.2,0.5]$.
-To compare more directly with direct sampling, we evaluate $\tilde{A}(1)$ over 101 equally spaced values of $A(1)$, using the inverse of \Cref{eq:Ax} to recover the corresponding $p$.
+For $p<0.5$, the results appear reasonable but show a consistent bias, particularly in the range $p\in [0.2,0.5]$.
+To compare directly with direct sampling, we evaluate $\tilde{A}(1)$ over 101 equally spaced values of $A(1)$, using the inverse of \Cref{eq:Ax} to recover the corresponding $p$.
 For each, we generate a VRS prompt with the computed $p$, a fixed $Q=\mathrm{Bern}(0.5)$, and a fixed sample $x=1$.
 We refer to this setup with fixed proposal and no introduced randomness as \emph{VRS-simple}.
 If prompt design alone explains the improvement, VRS-simple should outperform direct sampling in calibration.

 \Cref{fig:vrs_ablation_all_llama}(a) shows the calibration plot for VRS-simple using Llama-3.1.
-Compared to direct sampling~(\Cref{fig:bias_in_phrasing}a), the results are slightly more calibrated. \Cref{tab:ablation-llama} confirms this, with the mean STVD dropping from 15.73 to 11.85.
+Compared to direct sampling~(\Cref{fig:bias_in_phrasing}a), the results are slightly more calibrated. \Cref{tab:ablation-llama} confirms this, with the mean STVD dropping from 19.81 to 11.86 (see \Cref{app:sec:full_prompt_ablation} for the full table).
 This suggests the VRS prompt helps reduce bias for direct sampling.
 However, VRS-simple relies on explicitly computing the inverse of \Cref{eq:Ax} to tailor the prompt to each target $p$, and the improvement remains modest compared to full VRS.